Can you be sure that your boots are warm enough for your winter hikes?

 Which type of grip and traction does this boot provide?

 Equipped with SNOWCONTACT soles, your shoes are designed for maximum grip comfort for hiking and traction on snow.
-The location and height of the studs (5 mm) is inspired by lynx feet and are spaced strategically for optimal grip when hiking on snow on steep terrain.
+The location and height of the crampons (3 mm) are spaced strategically for optimal grip when hiking on snow.
 The surface and layout of the studs are designed to perfectly grip the layer of hard snow and evacuate excess water to avoid slipping.

 How does the SNOWCONTACT technology used on the boot sole help me?